Leandro-Gehlen/BL-clean-architecture-node-api/README.md

 ## Data can came from anywhere and with any format

-+  The presentation-layer that implements usecases doesn´t know anything about the infra-layer.So it doesn´t know the data format that cames from infra-layer.Neither if it cames from a database or from an external API request.That´s why this data must came from an ADAPTER PATTHERN IMPLEMENTATION.
++  The application-layer that implements usecases doesn´t know anything about the infra-layer.So it doesn´t know the data format that cames from infra-layer.Neither if it cames from a database or from an external API request.That´s why this data must came from an ADAPTER PATTHERN IMPLEMENTATION.

+### Infra Layer